ccubed/AngelBot/docs/source/index.rst

 - Discord Bot
 - Modular (It's easy for others to add functionality)
-- Per Server Permissions
+- Per Server Prefixes
-- Automated Error Reporting
 - Supports Oauth flows in various APIs

 What is this
 ============

 A discord bot called AngelBot.
 AngelBot started as a FFXIV bot but has steadily grown into a complicated, sophisticated API machine.
-Currently it supports AniList, XIVDB and obviously Discord through Discord.py.
-Hummingbird is coming soon with plans to add the LCBO Alcohol database next and a FF XIV Lodestone parser after that.
-It also currently supports a small bit of the Github API but only for adding issues to my github automatically upon encountering errors.
+Currently it supports AniList, XIVDB, Overwatch Stats, Riot's League of Legends API, Fixer.io and XKCD.

 Running
 =======